 We don't want you to bring lots of cash, jewellery, expensive clothing or other items into hospital with you.
-These things can easily get lost or damaged.
+These things can easily get lost or go missing.
 We are only responsible for things you give to your nurse or midwife for safe keeping.
 They will give you a receipt and your things will be locked up safely until you leave.

-If you bring a cellphone, radio or laptop into the hospital, please use headphones or ear buds so you don't disturb other patients.
+If you bring a radio, laptop, ipod, MP3 player into hospital, please use headphones or ear buds so you don't disturb other patients.